ansys/pyansys-geometry/doc/source/getting_started/docker/windows_container.rst

      >>> ......                                                   ......                             ............   ..............   ......

 ..
-START - Include the common text for launching the service from a Docker Container
+START - Include the common text for launching the service from a Docker container

 .. include:: ./common_docker.rst

 ..
-END - Include the common text for launching the service from a Docker Container
+END - Include the common text for launching the service from a Docker container

 .. button-ref:: index
     :ref-type: doc